 Then, you can access/query the conceptual model either by using Entity SQL (a special version of SQL language containing certain extensions), or by using Object Services, or by using LINQ to Entities.
 The latter is a very powerful way of accessing the conceptual model because it provides all the benefits that LINQ offers like: compile-time syntax checking, intellisense and much more!

 Now, if the relational model (database) and/or the mappings change, this will not be a problem for the developer as he/she will still be able to query the same conceptual entities without requiring to change anything in the code!

-Please keep in mind that for being able to use the ADO .NET Entity Framework you will need the Microsoft .NET Framework 3.5 and Visual Studio 2008.
+Please keep in mind that for being able to use the ADO .NET Entity Framework you will need the Microsoft .NET Framework 3.5 and Visual Studio 2008 or later.

 There is also excellent online documentation regarding the ADO .NET Entity Framework and LINQ to Entities.
 More information is available on this MSDN Library link.

 Watch our video on YouTube about ADO .NET Entity Framework